5 Simple Strategies to Elevate Your Nutrition

 3. Shorten Your Feed Windows

-Unlock the secrets of weight management and overall health by embracing time-restricted eating.
-Understand the impact of extended feeding periods on digestion and recovery.
-Tailor your eating window to about 8 hours, aligning with your circadian rhythm for optimal results.
+Time restricted eating (or intermittent fasting) is a simple approach to system regulation.
+Extended feeding periods are an energy suck on the body, particularly in and around bed time.
+Tailor your eating window to aim between 10 and 8 hours, aligning with your circadian rhythm for optimal results.
 Stay hydrated during fasting periods with water or herbal teas, giving your body the rest and recovery it deserves.

 4. Prioritize Protein